Facebook tests an enhanced local search and discovery feature offering business suggestions

 Above: various filters in the Nearby feature in search

 Either Facebook isn’t fully tapping into its data to make these suggestions, or its data alone is falling short.
-If the latter, it could use another infusion – like the data from Fourquare.
+If the latter, it could use another infusion – like the data from Foursquare.

 Facebook had skipped over Foursquare years ago in favor of Gowalla.
 But today’s Foursquare is more powerful than the social check-in app of the past.
 Its database of locations is integrated into over 100,000 apps (including Snapchat), it offers businesses useful analytical data on foot traffic, it partnered with Nielsen to map digital ads in order to connect them to real-world traffic and sales, and it just rolled out a push notification-based recommendation engine to developers.